ibm-cloud-docs/vpc/block_storage_is_profiles.md

 Block storage data volumes have three predefined IOPS tiers you can select when creating a volume.
 These profiles are backed by solid-state drives (SSDs).

 Choose the profile that provides optimal performance for your compute workloads.
 Table 1 describes the IOPS performance you can expect when create volumes in your availability zone.

+Max IOPS for all tiers starts at 3,000 IOPS.
+Max IOPS then increases, based on the storage tier and volume size, up to the Max IOPS in Table 1.
+{: note}

 | IOPS Tier | Workload | Volume size | Max IOPS |
 |-----------|----------|-------------|--------------|